 Thanksgiving breakfast food should be festive, but not a lot of fuss.
-After all, you want to save the big effort for Thanksgiving dinner.
-All of thI'ese recipes are easy, and most can be made a day or even weeks in advance (many can be frozen).
-That means more time spent with the family watching the parade, snuggling by the fire or getting a head start on dinner.
+After all, you want to save the big effort for dinner.
+All of these recipes are easy and most can be made a day or even weeks in advance (many can even be frozen).
+That means more time spent with the family watching the parade, snuggling by the fire, or getting a head start on your Turkey Day Feast

 01 of 10

 Breakfast casseroles are one of the most versatile dishes to make for a group.
 This hearty dish calls for sweet potato tater tots, cheddar, and spicy chorizo, but you can easily substitute other meats and cheeses—and even sneak in some veggies!

 This refreshing smoothie can serve as a great breakfast drink or even a light breakfast in and of itself on Thanksgiving morning.
 It goes well with scones and muffins and the cranberry juice in the recipe even brings a little traditional fall flavor.
 Bonus: You can sip it while doing dinner prep.

 It's easy to see why pumpkin and cream cheese are such good friends when you taste these muffins.
 They're sweet and rich, almost like a pumpkin cheesecake, perfect for munching on while watching the parade.

 04 of 10